 “Action is the foundational key to all success” - Pablo Picasso

 With an understanding of the key success factors, you are now equipped to build a performance measurement program which supports your strategic plan.
-Many organizations have found that an investment in technology such as request management software is essential to automating the collection of data such as service requests, citizen comments, response times and completion times.
+Many organizations have found that an investment in technology such as government software is essential to automating the collection of data such as applications, service requests, building permits, and code violations.
 Having a software reporting system in place which can routinely translate the collected data into useful measures and metrics will result in high levels of effectiveness and efficiency.
-MyGov would enjoy the opportunity to learn more about you and help you to implement a solution for “What Should be Tracked in a Request Management Program.”
+MyGov would enjoy the opportunity to learn more about you and help you to implement a solution for “What Should be Tracked in City Government.”